COMP3021-2024Spring-TA/COMP3021-2024Spring-PA1-Skeleton/README.md

 :warning: Please make sure you always pull the **latest** version of the PA skeleton!

-:heavy_exclamation_mark: **News** and **Skeleton Clarification**:
+:heavy_exclamation_mark: **Updates** and **Skeleton Clarification**:
+1. Test cases and how to test your codes are updated.
-1. To avoid ambiguity, when printing or getting the name of FunctionDefStmt node, we use the format **astID_FuncName_FuncLineNo** to name a function uniquely.
+2. To avoid ambiguity, when printing or getting the name of FunctionDefStmt node, we use the format **astID_FuncName_FuncLineNo** to name a function uniquely.
 For instance, the `horspool` function in #26 AST is started from line 2, so its name is `26_horspool_2`.
-2. When printing or getting the name of func field of CallExpr node, we use the format `astID_FuncName_CallLineNo` to name the invoked function.
+3. When printing or getting the name of func field of CallExpr node, we use the format `astID_FuncName_CallLineNo` to name the invoked function.
 For instance, `horspool` in #26 AST invokes `generateBadCharTable` in line 5, so the invoked function is named as `26_generateBadCharTable_5`.

 ## Python AST Management System